tartansandal/tartansandal.github.io/_drafts/docker-on-a-fedora-desktop.md

 done
 ```

-> :bulb:
+> :anchor:
-> `docker-machine` is being actively *supported* (since it is useful for
+> While `docker-machine` is being actively **supported**---it is useful for
-> learning and local development) and is part of Docker Desktop and Docker
-> ToolBox, but it is no longer being actively **developed** (since it has been
+> learning and local development---it is no longer being actively
-> superseded by platform specific orchestration tools like K8).
+> **developed**---being superseded by platform specific orchestration tools like
->
-> Note that `docker-machine` relies on another development-only
+> K8s.
+Both `docker-machine` and its dependency `boot2docker`, are part of
-> component `boot2docker` which is part of Docker Desktop and Docker
+> Docker Desktop and Docker Toolbox.
-> ToolBox.

 ## Next steps